JeongjinLee88/PTC/README.md

-# Linear regression and partial tail correlation in multivarate extreme analysis
+# Hypothesis testing for partial tail correlation in multivarate extremes